Patrick Finney

 I am an historian of international relations, with particular reference to the inter-war period and to historiographical/conceptual issues.
 I am also an historian of collective memory, especially in relation to the Second World War.

 I have published widely on the international history of the 1920s, the League of Nations and the origins of the Second World War.
 Having written extensively on the intersections between international history & critical theory, I have also become a recognized authority on 'culturalist' international history.
-My 2010 monograph - Remembering the Road to World War Two - on the relationship between international history, national identity & collective memory in the historiography of the origins of the Second World War was my single largest statement to date in this field.
+My 2010 monograph - Remembering the Road to World War Two - on the relationship between international history, national identity & collective memory in the historiography of the origins of the Second World War is my single largest statement to date in this field.

 Concurrently , I have been developing a new project, exploring the problematic of 'authenticity' in contemporary cultural memory of the Second World War.
 I have been building an international collaborative network to develop this project, not least through work on preliminary edited collections, including an edited book Remembering the Second World War for the Routledge series 'Remembering the Modern World' and a journal theme issue, both of which appeared in 2017.